Tribes and Native Americans shape the Columbia River basin's past, present, and future.

 To learn about Columbia Basin First Nations, visit the Canadian Columbia River Inter-Tribal Fisheries Commission’s website.
 The Canadian Columbia River Inter-tribal Fisheries Commission was formed by First Nations of the Columbia Basin to restore salmon to their historic range in Canada.

-To read more about our work with tribes, read Executive Director Brett VandenHeuvel’s article, Respecting Sovereignty: Lessons from working with tribes to protect clean water.
+To read more about our work with tribes, read former Executive Director Brett VandenHeuvel’s article, Respecting Sovereignty: Lessons from working with tribes to protect clean water.